xinhochen/geode-lucene-example/REDAME.md

 2. Start the client application

 # More
-About the commented serailizer of the client, the reason is that this feature will be added in Geode 1.4
+About the commented serializer of the client, the reason is that this feature will be added in Geode 1.4